davidrs/easy-boycott/README.md

 ## Why Prison Labour?
 It is essentially moden day, government endorsed, slavery.
 Protected by the dated notion that people convicted of crimes no longer have rights.
 As the 13th amendment says: "Neither slavery nor involuntary servitude, *except as punishment for crime*...".
-I think job training and work experience are incredibly important pieces of rehabilitation and integration, but if someone is doing work they deserve at least minimum wage.
+I think job training and work experience are incredibly important pieces of rehabilitation and integration, but if someone is doing work they deserve at least minimum wage, not $0.23 - $1.15 [http://money.cnn.com/2012/08/14/smallbusiness/federal-prison-business/].

 This app makes it easy to identify and boycott companies that use prison labour, while browsing online.